droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Homework
 The text contains many review exercises throughout each chapter and a few homework problems at the end of each chapter.
 A due date for the homework problems will be assigned when a concept module has been completed.
-Each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}.
-Printed homework assignments are **due at the beginning of the due date class period; late assignments will not be accepted.**
+Printed homework assignments are **due at the beginning of the due date class period; late assignments will not be accepted.** Each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}.
+An assigment may receive a grade of 0 if it does not follow the required format or is difficult to follow.

 Each homework assigment is worth 10 points and will be graded in two parts.
 The first part is an assessment of completeness according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">
   <thead>
-    <tr class="info"><th>1 point</th><th>3 points</th><th>5 points</th></tr>
+    <tr class="info"><th>0-1 points</th><th>2-4 points</th><th>5 points</th></tr>
   </thead>
   <tbody>
     <tr><td>Very few questions answered completely.</td><td>Most questions answered completely.  <a href="hwformat.html" target="_blank">Format for homework</a> may not have been followed.</td><td>All questions answered completely.  <a href="hwformat.html" target="_blank">Format for homework</a> followed exactly.</td></tr>